 Separate Information Sessions are also run for Bachelor of Commerce (International), Bachelor of International Studies, Bachelor of Science (International) COFA and Law students.

-Details for the compulsory Student Exchange online tutorial are emailed to you after the Information Session.
+Details for the Student Exchange online tutorial are emailed to you after the Information Session.

 If you have already decided you want to go on Student Exchange, find out how to apply by completing the online tutorial.
-The tutorial covers the application process, suggestions on how to research your options and you can download your application pack.
+The tutorial covers the application process, suggestions on how to research your options and you can download relevant forms.
 Completing the online tutorial is essential to apply.
-After completion the logon details for your online Student Exchange application will be sent to you.
+After completion you can access the logon details for your online Student Exchange application.

 The online tutorial is available from week 2 of session.
-Email email@example.com or visit the Global Education Office for access details.
+Send us an enquiry or visit the Global Education Office for access details.

 Student Advisors are available to discuss your overseas study objectives.
 It is important you discuss your exchange preferences with the relevant Exchange Advisor as there may be courses restrictions or partner university requirements.

-If you are interested in Student Exchange you can book an appointment with an Exchange Advisor once you have completed your compulsory Student Exchange online tutorial and started to research your exchange partner universities.
-There are 3 Student Exchange Advisors:
+You can book an appointment with an Exchange Advisor once you have completed your compulsory Student Exchange online tutorial and started to research your exchange partner universities.
+There are 4 Student Exchange Advisors:

 - America and Canada